graphistry/graphistry-helm/README.md

 the latest versions of the packages.
 You can then run `helm search repo graphistry-helm` to see the charts.

-To install the graphistry-chart chart:
+To install the Graphistry-Helm-Chart chart:

-    helm install my-graphistry-chart graphistry-helm/graphistry-chart
+    helm install my-graphistry-chart graphistry-helm/Graphistry-Helm-Chart

 To uninstall the chart: